AyachiMishra/Mashreq_Bank_Social_Intelligence_System_With_Agentic_Workflow/README.md

 This project was a result of the hackathon(specifically a bounty challenge) attended by our team (Team Eclipse) at the University Of Birmingham Dubai.
 The bounty was set by [Mashreq Bank](https://www.mashreq.com/en/uae/neo/).
 We were finalists in this hackathon..
+Have a look at the waterfall like json schema we designed!
+[Output format of our modules](system-architecture)
 ## Project Overview

 - **Enterprise-grade AI system** for real-time social signal intelligence and risk detection